 The three most common thyroid conditions are nodules, hypothyroidism, and hyperthyroidism.
 The causes of thyroid disorders are largely unknown.
 Researchers believe that autoimmune conditions, stress, high cholesterol, and smoking can be factors.

-Also, women are statistically five to eight times more likely to develop a thyroid problem than men.
+Plus, women are statistically five to eight times more likely to develop a thyroid problem than men.

 Untreated hypothyroidism in pregnant women can lead to a litany of issues.
 These issues include miscarriage, preterm delivery, and growth/developmental problems.